NOAA-GSL/idss-engine-commons/README.md

 |`WARN`|Designates potentially harmful situations of an application that should be recorded but don't necessarily have an impact in the execution of code|
 |`ERROR`|Designates severe error events that will presumably lead the application to fail.|

-5. All `INFO` and `ERROR` messages shall be written to a shared RabbitMQ exchange.
+5. All log messages shall be written to a shared RabbitMQ exchange.
 See the IDSS Engine [Status](https://github.com/NOAA-GSL/engine-status) project for information on how to use the service.
 6. Use the following structure for all log messages so that they can be parsed by the [Status](https://github.com/NOAA-GSL/engine-status) service:

 >
-> System Identifier (SID): `UUID:source:forecast:issuehour:service;message`
+> System Identifier (SID): `UUID:source:issuehour:issuemin:service;message`
+> Where issue (hour/min) are UTC

 **Examples:**

 The IMS Request service received a new event criteria definition:

-> `INFO: 529c9038-c3ba-11eb-8529-0242ac130003:ims:nbm:12:imsrequest;Recieved new event criteria definition: winter-wx at BOU`
+> `INFO: 529c9038-c3ba-11eb-8529-0242ac130003:ims:12:00:imsrequest;Recieved new event criteria definition: winter-wx at BOU`

 The Data Manager was unable to find all forecast data:

-> `ERROR: 529c9038-c3ba-11eb-8529-0242ac130003:ims:nbm:12:datamanager;No forecast data found for NBM on 061220210600 originating from AWS`
+> `ERROR: 529c9038-c3ba-11eb-8529-0242ac130003:ims:12:00:datamanager;No forecast data found for NBM on 061220210600 originating from AWS`

 ## Build, Release, and Run